• Skip to primary navigation

 Fresh blackberries, sugar and lemon juice are the ingredients needed to make this delicious jam!
 No added pectin is needed as wild blackberries are naturally high in pectin.

-This seedless blackberry jam is perfect for using on toast or in sandwiches.
+This seedless blackberry jam is perfect for spreading on toast or in sandwiches.

 A canning jar filled with homemade jam.